librariesio/depper/README.md

-# ingestor
+# depper

-Consumer of ecosystem APIs.
+A dapper consumer of ecoysstem APIs.